• Skip to primary navigation

 Golf Clubs in Bag

 In more recent times, the PGA has allowed for a new breed of golfing talent to get their name up in lights.
 The likes of Colin Morikawa, Justin Thomas, Jimmy Walker, Jason Day, and Jason Dufner are all first-time major winners.
-Rory McIlroy has manged to win the event twice, in 2012 and then 2 years later in 2014.
+Rory McIlroy has manged to win the event twice, in 2012 and then two years later in 2014.

 History